History of the Seattle Mariners: 2004–2006: Rebuilding

-2007: Return to relevance
+2007: Something to nothing

 The 2007 season began with a sense of muted optimism.
-While the team had a busy off-season in terms of changes to the roster, fans questioned player transactions that moved young, potential-filled players (Rafael Soriano, Chris Snelling) in favor of veterans who have suffered injuries in recent seasons (José Guillén, José Vidro, Horacio Ramírez) or who have achieved mediocre success in the past with other clubs (Miguel Batista, Jeff Weaver).
-These transactions followed CEO Howard Lincoln's remarks at the completion of the 2006 campaign that GM Bill Bavasi and manager Mike Hargrove were on his "hot seat" and needed to produce more wins in 2007.
-Further magnifying the need to win was outfielder Ichiro Suzuki's suggestion at the beginning of spring training that he may have an interest in testing free-agency waters when his contract is completed at the end of the season if the Mariners continue to struggle on the field.
+While the team had a busy off-season changing the roster, fans questioned player transactions that moved young, potential-filled players including Rafael Soriano, Chris Snelling in favor of veterans who either suffered injuries in recent seasons, such as José Guillén, José Vidro, Horacio Ramírez, or who had recent mediocre performance, including starters Miguel Batista and Jeff Weaver.
+These transactions followed CEO Howard Lincoln's remarks at the completion of the 2006 campaign that general manager Bill Bavasi and manager Mike Hargrove were on his "hot seat" and needed to produce more wins in 2007.
+Further magnifying the need to win was outfielder Ichiro Suzuki's suggestion at the beginning of spring training that he may have an interest in testing free agency when his contract ended after the season.

-After two and a half seasons with the Mariners and while guiding the team to a 44–33 record in the 2007 season, Mike Hargrove unexpectedly announced before the July 1, 2007 game against the Toronto Blue Jays that the game was his last as the Mariners' manager.
+Hargrove unexpectedly announced before the July 1, game against the Toronto Blue Jays that the game was his last as the Mariners' manager.
 Hargrove said that he could no longer provide the commitment from himself that he was expecting of his players and coaches.
+He managed the team for two and a half seasons, guiding them to a 44–33 start in 2007.
 Bench coach John McLaren was announced as Hargrove's replacement.
 On July 13, Ichiro Suzuki signed a 5-year, $90 million contract with the Mariners that extended to 2012.
-With minor league prospect Adam Jones playing well and a fairly consistent offense and pitching staff, the 2007 Mariners were back in contention in the AL West and AL Wild Card races.
+With minor league prospect Adam Jones playing well and a fairly consistent offense and pitching staff, the 2007 Mariners were back in contention in the American League West and American League Wild Card races.
 However, a 3–15 stretch late in the season effectively ended the Mariners' 2007 playoff hopes.
 The Mariners were mathematically eliminated from contention on September 24.
-One highlight during this stretch, however, was the home run that gave Ichiro Suzuki 200 hits for his seventh consecutive 200-hit season; Ichiro is only the third player in MLB history with seven consecutive 200-hit seasons, and the first to do it in his first seven seasons.
+One highlight during this stretch, however, was the home run that gave Ichiro Suzuki 200 hits for his seventh consecutive 200-hit season.
+He is the third player in MLB history with seven consecutive 200-hit seasons, and the first to do it in his first seven MLB seasons.